LeonardoVal/ludorum.js/docs/tutorial-game-02.md

 });
 ```

 The ending of the game is easy to decide, by checking if any player has 100 points.
 The actual result is defined as the difference between the scores.
 So the best victory has a result of 100, and the worst defeat of -100.
+If the game goes on for more than 100 rounds (which is extremely unlikely), it is considered a tied game.

 ```javascript
 Pig.prototype.result = function result() {